Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Galactic Disc

 For the sake of convenience, we define a new quantity encapsulating the cluster parameters $\sigclust\equiv \Mv/(2\mathrm{\pi} \Rc^2)$.
 Scaling for typical values we find, making use of \cref{eq:virialDef},

 The stripping condition now takes the form

-We recall that $\ftilde(\tR)$ describes how the binding force changes as a function of distance from the galaxy centre. $\ptilde(\tilde{r}_p)$ embodies the strength of the ram-pressure at a given position, normalized to the properties of a specific galaxy.
+We recall that $\ftilde(\tR)$ describes how the binding force changes as a function of distance from the galaxy centre. $\ptilde(\tilde{r}_p)$ embodies the strength of the ram pressure at a given position, normalized to the properties of a specific galaxy.
 As before, $\alf$ is a fudge-factor of order unity which encapsulates any uncertainties in the model.

-To find the effect of the ram-pressure we relate the gravitational binding force acting on a gas element at given radius with the gas mass enclosed within that radius.
-A galaxy at a given position within the cluster will be characterized by a value of $\ptilde$ which can be equated with $\ftilde$, which in turn determines how much mass is unaffected by the ram-pressure.
+To find the effect of the ram pressure we relate the gravitational binding force acting on a gas element at given radius with the gas mass enclosed within that radius.
+A galaxy at a given position within the cluster will be characterized by a value of $\ptilde$ which can be equated with $\ftilde$, which in turn determines how much mass is unaffected by the ram pressure.

 In principle, stripping of mass from the galaxy decreases the self-gravity.
 We ignore this effect since we are only stripping the gas, which accounts for a small contribution to the gravitational force, while the main contributors to the force, the stellar disc and dark matter halo, are unaffected by RPS (and as shown in \rfsec{haloTidal}, tidal stripping which can affect the stellar and dark matter components is not relevant in the cluster outskirts).
-We assume the rest of the galaxy is unaffected by the ram-pressure, an assumption which is supported by simulations \citep{Quilis2000}.
+We assume the rest of the galaxy is unaffected by the ram pressure, an assumption which is supported by simulations \citep{Quilis2000}.

 In \cref{fig:ftilde} we show the $\ftilde(\tR)-M(\tR)$ relation for several illustrative examples of a $\Ms = 10^{10}\msun$ galaxy with a gas-to-stellar mass ratio of $\fgs=0.1$ embedded in an $\Mv= 4.8 \times 10^{11}\msun$, $\cvir = 10$ NFW dark matter halo.
 The different coloured solid lines in the plot correspond to different gas distributions: (a) A distribution identical to the stellar component ($\bet=1$, blue), (b) A distribution which is twice as extended, ($\bet=0.5$, red), (c) A distribution which is twice as compact ($\bet=2$, green), all in a galaxy without a bulge component.
 Gas rich galaxy models with an enhanced gas fraction of $\fgs=0.25$ are plotted with dotted lines.
 In addition, galaxy models with a bulge of $B/T = 0.2$ and disc-to-bulge scale radius ratio of $\xii = 3$ (dashed lines), are also shown.